CAMMA-public/cholectriplet2022/DockerREADME.md

 **output/**
-- *To be mounted with read/write access.*
+- *To be mounted with read/write access*

 This is where the model's output is written.
 For each of the above mentioned input text files: `video_x.txt`, the participant must make a corresponding json file `video_x.json` in the `$HOST/output` folder in the following content format